On the Sample Complexity of Stability Constrained Imitation Learning: Introduction

 \paragraph{Contributions.} To provide fine-grained insights into the relationship between system stability and sample-complexity, we first define and analyze the notion of incremental gain stability (IGS) for a nonlinear dynamical system.
 IGS provides a quantitative measure of robust convergence between system trajectories, that in our context strictly expands on the guarantees provided by contraction theory~\citep{lohmiller1998contraction} by allowing for a graceful degradation away from exponential convergence rates.

 We then propose and analyze the sample-complexity properties of IGS-constrained imitation learning algorithms, and show that the graceful degradation in stability translates into a corresponding degradation of generalization bounds by linking nonlinear stability and statistical learning theory.
-In particular, we show that when imitating an IGS expert policy, IGS-constrained behavior cloning requires $m \gtrsim {qT^{2a_1(1-1/a_1^2)}}/{\varepsilon^{2a_1}}$ trajectories to achieve imitation loss bounded by $\varepsilon$, where $T$ is the task horizon, $q$ is the effective number of parameters of the function class for the learned policy, and $a_1\in[1,\infty)$ is an IGS parameter determined by the expert policy.
-We show that $a_1=1$ for contracting systems, leading to \emph{task-horizon independent} bounds scaling as $m \gtrsim {q}/{\varepsilon^{2}}$.
-Furthermore, we construct a simple family of systems that gracefully degrade away from these exponential rates such that $a_1 = 1+p$ for $p\in (0,\infty)$, yielding sample-complexity that scales as $m \gtrsim {qT^{\nicefrac{2p(2+p)}{1+p}}}{\varepsilon^{2(1+p)}}$, which makes clear that an increase/decrease in $p$ yields a corresponding increase/decrease in sample-complexity.
-Motivated by the empirical success and widespread adoption of DAgger and DAgger-like algorithms, we extend our analysis to an IGS-constrained DAgger-like algorithm.
-We show that this algorithm enjoys comparable stability dependent sample-complexity guarantees, requiring $m \gtrsim {qT^{a_1^2(1-1/a_1)(4+1/a_1)}}/{\varepsilon^{2a_1^2}}$ trajectories to learn an $\varepsilon$-approximate policy, again recovering time-independent bounds for contracting systems that gracefully degrade when applied to our family of systems satisfying $a_1=1+p$.
-In particular, we provide the first results delineating a class of systems for which sample-complexity bounds scale sublinearly in the task-horizon $T$, and do so without requiring (strong) convexity of the loss function in the policy parameters.
+In particular, we show that when imitating an IGS expert policy, IGS-constrained behavior cloning requires $m \gtrsim q \cdot T^{2a(1-1/a^2)} \cdot \e^{-2a}$ trajectories to achieve imitation loss bounded by $\varepsilon$, where $T$ is the task horizon, $q$ is the effective number of parameters of the function class for the learned policy, and $a \in [1,\infty)$ is an IGS parameter determined by the expert policy.
+We show that $a=1$ for contracting systems, leading to \emph{task-horizon independent} bounds scaling as $m \gtrsim {q}/{\varepsilon^{2}}$.
+Furthermore, we construct a simple family of systems where the IGS parameter $a$ satisfies $a = 1+p$ for $p\in (0,\infty)$.
+This yields sample-complexity that scales as $m \gtrsim q \cdot T^{\nicefrac{2p(2+p)}{1+p}} \cdot \varepsilon^{-2(1+p)}$, which makes clear that an increase/decrease in $p$ yields a corresponding increase/decrease in sample-complexity.

+Motivated by the empirical success and widespread adoption of DAgger and DAgger-like algorithms, we also extend our analysis to an IGS-constrained DAgger-like algorithm.
+We show that this algorithm enjoys comparable stability dependent sample-complexity guarantees, requiring $m \gtrsim q \cdot T^{2a^2\left(1-1/a\right)\left(1+1/a+3/2a^2\right)} \cdot \e^{-2a^2}$ trajectories to achieve $\varepsilon$-bounded imitation loss, again recovering time-independent bounds for contracting systems that gracefully degrade when applied to our family of systems satisfying $a=1+p$.